riboflavin/test-framer-sync/compare/fathom-vs-otterai.md

 No, Fathom does not work for in-person meetings.
 It only works for scheduled online meetings (Zoom, Google Meet, Teams) and cannot import external audio.
 Otter.ai does work for in-person meetings as it can transcribe live in-person conversations via its app.

 • What about meeting bots?
 Does either of these tools require a meeting bot?
 Otter.ai uses an assistant that can join meetings in real time.
-The context mentions that this assistant "can spam calendar invites or join unwanted meetings if not configured."
-Fathom doesn't specifically mention requiring a meeting bot - it uses a desktop app that auto-records meetings on supported platforms.

 • What do users say about the quality of transcriptions?
 For Fathom, transcriptions are praised as "quick and accurate" and the AI-generated summaries appear just seconds after meetings.
 For Otter.ai, the reviews are mixed - while it captures a large amount of meeting info, "accuracy can suffer with complex audio" with some reviews noting "mistakes in transcription or speaker ID."